excid3/rails/guides/source/getting_started.md

 Here, we've told Rails to take POST requests to "/products" and process them with the `ProductsController` using the `create` action.

-Routes may also need to dynamically match requests.
+Routes may also need to match URLs with certain patterns.
 So how does that work?

 ```ruby
 get "/products/:id", to: "products#show"